act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

 A brief summary of the story is as follows;

 """
+Aliens arrive.
+Individuals begin trading.
+It's chaotic.
-Aliens come and offer peace, trade and protection.
+Aliens and offer peace, trade and protection.
 They offer us a treaty.

 However, they have far superior technology / power.